gumaerc-testorg/24.900-spring-2022/content/pages/syllabus.md

 - All print and online sources consulted in the process of writing a paper must be explicitly acknowledged in the text of your paper, and listed in the references section.
 All quotations must be indicated and fully referenced.
 - If we determine that the Honesty and Collaboration Policy described above has been violated in any assignment, we will take appropriate measures.
 At a minimum, that assignment will receive a grade of zero and will count as unsubmitted.
 We will also not hesitate to refer the matter to the Office of Student Citizenship and the Committee on Discipline.

-If you have not done so already, please familiarize yourself with the MIT [Academic Integrity guidelines](https://integrity.mit.edu/).
+If you have not done so already, please familiarize yourself with the MIT {{% resource_link "b6363b58-074e-4061-a450-8ecd72909bbb" "Academic Integrity guidelines" %}}.